richie256/homeStatus/README.md

 ## How to update ecobee config
 - Log into your Ecobee account and create a new API under Developer.
-- Using the API Key, \ncall the `curl http://localhost:5002/thermostat/ecobee/apiKey/<api_key>`
+- Using the API Key, call the `curl http://localhost:5002/thermostat/ecobee/apiKey/<api_key>`
 - Put the logs in Debug Mode.
 - Request a new pin: `curl http://localhost:5002/thermostat/ecobee/pin/request` then retrieve the PIN from the Debug logs.
-- Enter the PIN in your Ecobee Account, \nthen request the token: `curl http://localhost:5002/thermostat/ecobee/token/request`
+- Enter the PIN in your Ecobee Account, then request the token: `curl http://localhost:5002/thermostat/ecobee/token/request`

 # To execute:
 docker-compose -f docker-compose.yaml up -d homeassistant